ltOgt/sr-vscode/README.md

         {
             "name": "list-head.sr",
             "match": "(?<=[^:]:::)([0-9]+)"
+            // List heads start with three colons and specify their scope size
+            // Note that the top level scope requires names, and therefore we can assume that characters before the ":::" always exist (name in top level, and scoping dots in all other levels)
+        }
+    ]
+},
+"set-head": {
+    "patterns": [
+        {
+            "name": "set-head.sr",
+            "match": "(?<=[^:]::::)([0-9]+)"
-            // Object heads start with three colons and specify their scope size
+            // Set heads start with three colons and specify their scope size
-            // Note that the top level scope requires names, and therefore we can assume that characters before the "::" always exist (name in top level, and scoping dots in all other levels)
+            // Note that the top level scope requires names, and therefore we can assume that characters before the "::::" always exist (name in top level, and scoping dots in all other levels)
         }
     ]
 },